codemagic-ci-cd/codemagic-docs/content/building/build-versioning.md

 Alternatively, credentials can be specified as a command argument with the dedicated flag, see the details [here](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#--credentialsgcloud_service_account_credentials).
 But anyway you should have them in environment variables so that they can be decrypted.
 In that case, the environment variable will be fallback for missing value in the script.
 {{</notebox>}}

-### Saving the API access argument to environment variables in UI (for Flutter projects)
+### Saving the API access argument to environment variables in the Flutter workflow editor

 Add the `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS` environment variable to your Flutter project in **App settings > Environment variables** (See the details [here](https://docs.codemagic.io/flutter/env-variables/)).